rossturk/squidviz/README.md

 For other distros, you may have to build from source.

+### Configure Apache

-### Configure Apache to proxy requests to shellinabox.
+For shellinabox to work, you have to set up Apache to proxy requests to it.

 	<IfModule mod_proxy.c>
 	  <Location /shell>